seed-rs/seed-rs.org/crate/guides/quickstart.md

 When server(s) are running, open [127.0.0.1:8000](http://127.0.0.1:8000) in your browser.

 ## Resources
-- [Awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs): A curated list of resources
+- [Awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs): A curated list of resources.
-- [Seed Realworld](https://github.com/seed-rs/seed-rs-realworld): A detailed realworld example site
+- [Seed Realworld](https://github.com/seed-rs/seed-rs-realworld): A detailed realworld example site.
-- [Engineering Rust Web Applications](https://erwabook.com/): A book describing full-stack Rust web-development, using Seed for the frontend
+- [Engineering Rust Web Applications](https://erwabook.com/): A book describing full-stack Rust web-development, using Seed for the frontend.